Before the Fries

 Until it wasn’t.

-One day, in a moment of what could only be described as divine intervention, the guineafowl wandered too close to the kitchen.
+One day, the guinea fowl wandered too close to the kitchen.
 The door had been left slightly ajar.
 Inside: discarded sandwich crusts, rogue fries, an entire untouched bag of shredded lettuce.
 A miracle.

 And suddenly, everything changed.